dean-jl/YouTube-Playlist-Cleaner/README.md

 ## Features

+-   **Reliable on YouTube's Modern Interface:** Works correctly even when you navigate between pages on YouTube without a full page refresh.
 -   **Smart UI:** The extension automatically detects if you are on a valid YouTube playlist page.
 If not, it will show a helpful message instead of the filter controls.
 -   **Works on Any Playlist:** Clean up your "Watch Later" list, public playlists, or your own private playlists.
 -   **Flexible Filtering Logic:** Combine filters using either **AND** (all criteria must match) or **OR** (any criterion can match).